Better abstractions for timed automata: Preliminaries

-One way to obtain abstractions is to group together valuations that are not distinguishable by an automaton, i.e. consider a bisimulation relation.
-If we are after reachability properties then one can even consider (time abstract) simulation relation~\cite{Tasiran:CONCUR:1996}.
+Remark~\ref{rem:coarse-abstractions} suggests to make use of the coarsest possible abstraction.
 For a given automaton it can be computed if two configurations are in a simulation relation.
-It should be noted though that computing the coarsest simulation relation is \EXPTIME-hard~\cite{larsch00}.
-Since the reachability problem can be solved in \PSPACE{}, this suggests that it may not be reasonable to try to solve it using the abstraction based on the coarsest simulation.
+It should be noted though that computing the biggest simulation relation is \EXPTIME-hard~\cite{larsch00}.
+Since the reachability problem can be solved in \PSPACE{}, this suggests that it may not be reasonable to try to solve it using the abstraction based on the biggest simulation.

 We can get simulation relations that are computationally easier if we consider only a part of the structure of the automaton.
 The simplest is to take a simulation based on the maximal constant that appears in guards.
 More refined is to take the maximum separately over constants from lower bound constraints, that is in guards of the form $x>c$ or $x\geq c$, and those from upper bound constraints, that is in guards $x<c$ or $x\leq c$.
 If one moreover does this for every clock $x$ separately, one gets for each clock two integers $L_x$ and $U_x$.
 The abstraction that is currently most used is a refinement of this method by calculating $L_x$ and $U_x$ for every state of the automaton separately~\cite{Behrmann:TACAS:2003}.
 For simplicity of notation we will not consider this optimization but it can be incorporated with no real difficulty in everything that follows.
 We summarize this presentation in the following definition.